 Spread: 1.00 to 4.00 feet

 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Air Pollution

-This juniper cultivar is a slow-growing, dwarf evergreen shrub with a low-mounded, hemispherical habit.
+'Blue Star' is a slow-growing cultivar with a low-mounded, hemispherical habit.
 Typically grows to only 1 foot tall after 5 years, but eventually matures over time to 2-3' high.
 Features awl-shaped, silver blue foliage which is attractive year-round.
 Sometimes commonly called singleseed juniper because each bluish, berry-like, female cone contains but a single seed.
 This cultivar is a sport of Juniperus squamata 'Meyeri.'

 Specimen shrub or foundation plant.
 Younger plants are good for the rock garden or may be massed to form a bushy ground cover.